-Teachers conduct Relationship and Sex education lessons in a sensitive manner and in confidence.
-It is the responsibility of the classroom teacher to create a safe environment through ground rules and distancing techniques.
-However, if a child causes the teacher reason for concern, then the teacher will take the matter seriously and deal with it as a matter of child protection.
+Teaching Staff conduct Relationship and Sex education lessons in a sensitive manner and in confidence.
+It is their responsibility to create a safe environment through ground rules and distancing techniques.
+However, if a child causes the teacher /HLTA reason for concern, then the teacher/HLTA will take the matter seriously and deal with it as a matter of child protection.
 Teachers will respond in a similar way if a child indicates that they may have been a victim of abuse.
-In these circumstances the teacher will talk to the child as a matter of urgency.
-If the teacher has concerns, they will draw their concerns to the attention of the designated person who will then deal with the matter in consultation with health care professionals.
+In these circumstances the teacher/HLTA will talk to the child as a matter of urgency.
+If the teacher /HLTA has concerns, they will draw their concerns to the attention of the designated person who will then deal with the matter in consultation with health care professionals.